Azure/autorest.csharp/docs/mgmt/readme.md

 The configuration `request-path-to-resource-data` is a dictionary, its key is a request path, and the corresponding value is a schema name.

 This configuration has two functionalities:
-1. If the request path is not a resource, the generator will mark it as a resource.
+1. If the request path is not a resource, the generator marks it as a resource.
-1. The corresponding resource data will be the schema specified by the value.
+1. The corresponding resource data is set to be the schema specified by the value.

 #### Change the resource data to another schema